brxndxnpx/VBA/Excel/Classes/ColorInfo/README.md

 You can set the color in 3 ways.
 1. Hex code, e.g. `#FFFFFF` for white.
 0. RGB values, e.g. `255`, `255`, `255` for white.
-    - Unfortunately VBA doesn't support passing values through the constructors.
+    - Unfortunately VBA doesn't support passing values through constructors.
     - This is set using the `ColorInfo.SetRGBValues()` method.
 0. Microsoft Office color codes, e.g. `16777215` for white.